mcellteam/cellblender_tutorials/ficks_laws.rst

 Exit edit mode with the **Tab** key, and then rename the final plane from **Circle** to **Circle.039**.

-We need every objects' origin to be centered at the origin.
-Select every mesh object by pressing the **a** key until everything is highlighted orange.
+We need every objects' origin to be centered at the global origin.
+Even though our objects are on 3  different layers, we can easily view them all by shift clicking on the additional layers until they are all dark (selected).
+Do that now so that the first 3 layer boxes are selected (dark gray).
+Then select every mesh object by pressing the **a** key until everything is highlighted orange.
 Then hit **Ctrl-a** and select **Location**.
 Then hit **Ctrl-a** again and select **Rotation**.